 In 1847 he was appointed as deputy to Dr. François Magendie at the Collège de France, then succeeding Magendie on his death in 1855 as a full professor.
 It was during these years that he carried out most of his research.

 He took a professorship in 1868 in general physiology at the Museum of Natural History of the Jardin des Plantes.

 Contributions and Achievements:

-Claude Bernard worked at the laboratory of Francois Magendie at the Collège de France in 1811, where he wrote his legendary work “The constancy of the internal environment is the condition for a free and independent life”, which laid the groundwork for modern homeostasis by presenting the concept of the internal environment of the organism.
-He was the one of the earliest physilogists to explain the role of the pancreas in digestion, as well as the glycogenic function of the liver.
+While Bernard was working at the laboratory of Francois Magendie at the Collège de France, he wrote his legendary phrase “The constancy of the internal environment is the condition for a free and independent life”.
+This laid the groundwork for modern homeostasis by presenting the concept of the internal environment of the organism.
+He was the one of the earliest physiologists to explain the role of the pancreas in digestion, as well as the glycogenic function of the liver.
 Bernard also extensively worked on the regulation of the blood supply by the vasomotor nerves.

 Bernard advocated that medical knowledge, similar to other genres of scientific knowledge, has room for systematic experiments.
 He formulated the principle of scientific determinism, which states that identical experiments should produce identical results.
-His another book, “Introduction to the Study of Experimental Medicine” (1865) virtually brought about the use of animal testing.
+His famous work, “Introduction to the Study of Experimental Medicine” published in 1865 was influential in bringing about the use of animal testing for physiological research.

 Later Life and Death:

-Claude Bernard was appointed a foreign member of the Royal Swedish Academy of Sciences in 1868.
-He died in Paris on February 10, 1878.
+Claude Bernard was appointed as a foreign member of the Royal Swedish Academy of Sciences in 1868.
+He died in Paris on February 10, 1878 aged 64.
 Bernard was the first person in France to be given a public funeral.
-He was 64 years old.